 For consumers looking to buy a new RV, most never consider a truck camper and I think that’s a serious mistake.
 Today’s truck campers possess the same accouterments as the finest motorhomes and fifth wheels found in today’s market.
 Indeed, some hard-side, long-bed truck campers offer large dry baths and sport as many as three slide-outs to increase living space.
 Most are also quite spacious and roomy and offer large kitchenettes and full-size queen beds.
 If you haven’t been in a truck camper lately, you need to do so.
 You may be surprised by what you see.

 Aside from the standard creature comforts, the truck camper has much to offer the consumer.
-Like other RVs, truck campers come in various sizes and styles including long bed and short bed models, hard side and pop-up models, as well as slide-out and non slide-out models.
-You’ll need a one-ton dually for the heavy, multiple slide-out models, but the smaller pop-up campers can easily be hauled by a half-ton pickup truck.
-Got an even smaller truck?
-Pop-up truck campers can also be purchased for the Ford Ranger, Chevy Colorado, and Toyota Tacoma.
+Like other RVs, truck campers come in various sizes and styles including long-bed and short-bed models, hard side and pop-up models, as well as slide-out and non slide-out models.
+You’ll need a one-ton dually for the heavy, multiple slide-out models, but smaller pop-up campers can easily be hauled by a half-ton pickup truck.
+Got a mid-size truck?
+Smaller and lighter pop-up truck campers—like those made by Four Wheel Campers and Outfitter—can also be purchased for the Ford Ranger, Chevy Colorado, and Toyota Tacoma.

 In spite of the differences between hard-side and pop-up models and slide-out and non slide-out models, the truck camper has a common heritage with numerous things in common.
 These commonalities are what we’ll examine in this article.
 It’s also hoped that this article will explain why you should buy a truck camper—the pros if you will—and what makes them such a great RV.
 Now let’s take a closer look at the 11 benefits of truck camper ownership.